The Health Benefits of Rose, Rose Water, Rose Oil, Rose Hip Seed Oil and Rose Tea

-Roses have had a long and colorful history.
+Roses have had a long and colourful history.
 The rose belongs to the Genus Rosa and the family Rosaceae.
-There are over a 100 varieties of roses and most of them are native to Asia while the others are native to Europe, North America and North West Africa.
+There are over 100 varieties of roses and most of them are native to Asia while the others are native to Europe, North America and North-West Africa.

 Rose is a plant that is easy to grow and lives long with proper care.
 It can be grown in pots, in the ground and as a ground cover.
-However, the plant needs a well drained soil.
-Rose can be propagated by budding, cutting or layering.
+However, the plant needs well-drained soil.
+Rose can be propagated by budding, cuttings or layering.

 A rose has been used to express beauty, love and peace.
 Rose has been grown for its ornamental value, used in celebrations, in herbal and folk medicine and in cosmetic and perfume industries.

-Rose has been used to make rose oil, rose water, rose hip seed oil and rose tea.
-It has also been used to make a variety of products like jam, jelly and marmalade, syrup and candied rose petals called Gulkand, and flavoring for foods.
+Rose has been used to make rose oil, rose water, rosehip seed oil and rose tea.
+It has also been used to make a variety of products like jam, jelly and marmalade, syrup and candied rose petals called Gulkand, and a flavoring for foods.

-Rose has been a favorite subject to portray in works of art.
+Rose has been a favourite subject to portray in works of art.

 Health Benefits Of Rose